artyomvp1/projects/book_store/description.md

 # Known Isues
 * More business operations should be logged using triggers
 * Procedure 'CASHBACK' should lock table 'CUSTOMER' before updating via FOR UPDATE NOWAIT statement
+* Daily calculating the whole SALES table to refresh the materialized view VW_daily_sales